duchene/phylomad/README.md

 Introduction
 ------------

-This introduces PhyloMAd, a software for easily-accessible assessment of phylogenetic model adequacy in a likelihood statistical framework.
+This repository contains PhyloMAd, a software for easily-accessible assessment of phylogenetic model adequacy.

+Copyright 2017 by the PhyloMAd authors.
+The software PhyloMAd is distributed without warranty of any kind or support for previous versions.
+The authors will not be responsible for any damage resulting from the use of this software.
+The source and documentation are distributed under the GNU General Public Licence except where stated otherwise.
+See http://www.opensource.org/licenses for details.

 Substitution models supported inlcude the JC, HKY, and GTR models, including gamma-distributed rates across sites with 4 discrete categories.
 Clock models supported include those implemented in BEAST 2.

-The following are a set of examples of how to use PhyloMAd and a description of the output.

 Download and package installation
 ---------------------------------